JustinDFuller/justindfuller.com/content/posts/code/2023-02-11_my_javascript_style_guide.md

 Now, how can you succesfully understand and operate on your domain, if you cannot clearly see and understand what it is?

-Terrible frameworks, such as Angular.js, and awful paradigms such as Model View Controller (MVC) have led us to organize projects in arbitrary and unhelpful ways.
+In my experience, frameworks and paradigms (such as MVC, Model View Controller) influenced me to organize projects in arbitrary and unhelpful ways.

 So, instead of organizing your project around something meaningless to your product, such as routes, organize it around domain concepts.